-Verizon Communications Inc. (VZ)’s effort to resolve its relationship with Vodafone Group Plc (VOD), potentially ending their wireless joint venture, would put it on a path to full ownership of the most profitable and fastest-growing major wireless carrier in the U.S.
+Verizon Communications Inc. (VZ:US)’s effort to resolve its relationship with Vodafone (VOD:US) Group Plc, potentially ending their wireless joint venture, would put it on a path to full ownership of the most profitable and fastest-growing major wireless carrier in the U.S.

 “Verizon wants to control what is genuinely the best telecom asset on the planet,” said Jonathan Chaplin, an analyst at New Street Research in New York who has a neutral rating on Verizon.
 “Verizon Wireless just came off a phenomenal year where they capture all the growth in the industry with record high margins.
 And this year I would expect the same.”